Apple's electric vehicle project

 Apple is said to have hundreds of employees working on creating an electric vehicle at a secret location near its Cupertino headquarters.
 Little is known about the car, but sources have suggested early prototypes may resemble a minivan.
 The car may or may not include self-driving technology -- rumors have thus far disagreed on this point, but the latest news suggests the first version will not be autonomous.

 The Apple Car is in the early stages of development, and Apple is still in the process of recruiting people for the project and meeting with car makers and automotive suppliers.
-The project was being led by Steve Zadesky, VP of Product Design, but he left the company, causing some disruption to Apple's plans.
-As project lead, Zadesky played a role in recruiting hundreds of employees for the project, many from within Apple.
+The project was being led by Steve Zadesky, VP of Product Design, but he left the company, causing some disruption to Apple's plans and delaying the prospective launch date of the car from 2020 to 2021, but Apple was able to replace Zadesky with Bob Mansfield, who has taken over the project despite retiring in June of 2012.

 In September of 2015, the Apple Car was upgraded to "committed project" status, meaning Apple is focus even more attention on its development.
-Hiring for the project is expanding to 1,800 employees ahead of a 2019 or 2020 target completion date, but reports suggest Apple may perhaps have some difficulty meeting that goal due to internal strife and organizational changes.
+Hiring for the project is expanding to 1,800 employees ahead of a 2021 target completion date, reports suggest has been pushed back due to internal strife and organizational changes.

 Apple's massive hiring spree has led Tesla CEO Elon Musk to refer to the Apple Car as an "open secret" in the car industry.
 According to Musk, the hundreds of engineers Apple has taken on make it clear there's an electric car in the works.
 "It's pretty hard to hide something if you hire over a thousand engineers to do it," he said.
 Musk believes Apple will be ready to debut the car in 2020 and has called Apple's efforts a "missed opportunity" due to the company's late start.